equinor/dlisio/python/data/chap4-7/README.rst

 ================================================ ==================================================
 all-reprcodes.dlis                               1 Frame containing 27 Channels, each with a
                                                  different representation code

+big-ascii.dlis                                   Ascii with around 2000 characters

+broken-ascii.dlis                                Ascii with incorrect specified length.
+Around 240
+                                                 characters are expected, but only 20 are actually present

 duplicate-framenos.dlis                          2 FDATA containing different values, but they have
                                                  the same frame number

 duplicate-framenos-same-frames.dlis              2 FDATA containing the same value and having the
                                                  same frame number

+missing-framenos.dlis                            Only has frame number 2 and 4, frame number 1 and
+                                                 3 are missing

+multidimensions-ints-various.dlis                Integers with different dimensions configuration

+multidimensions-multifdata.dlis                  Dimensional data present inside FDATA

+multidimensions-validated.dlis                   Validated value inside of dimensional data

 out-of-order-framenos-one-frame.dlis             2 frames in 1 FDATA with decreasing frame numbers